pleabargain/svg_turtle_fun/README.md

 https://donkirkby.github.io/svg-turtle/

 # note
-drawing with SVG turtle doesn't show you the animation!
+Drawing with SVG turtle doesn't show you the animation!
 I use VS Code Live Server to view the SVG in the browser.

 # learned
 Without any real effort I was able to get Git Hub Co Pilot to generate some basic functions for me.